What is your Goal, Vision or Dream?

 - Are you a member of 100s of Fbook groups.
 This can relate to fear of missing out.
 Can you leave some of these groups?

 - Set a time each day or week when you will look at posts AND respond or action-keep logged out of social media first thing in the morning and last thing at night.

 - Let go of GUILT – if you did not manage something, work out why.
 You are the one in control of all of this and feeling guilty will not serve you.

 Here’s how I help

-- Who are you trying to please – is there a voice inside your head that you may not have taken much notice of?
+- Who are you trying to please – is there a voice inside your head that you have taken much notice of or suppressed for years?

 - We look at your needs and how they are met or not

 - We get your self-identity, self-esteem, purpose in life and motivation raised to another level

 - What would you like to change, see or do?